 Design Director, Heath Ceramics

-In May 2024 we travel with Rosalie Wild.
+In March 2025 we travel with Rosalie Wild.
 Heath's design director has spent more than a decade immersing herself in every aspect of the creative process.
 Her nuanced understanding of color and materiality, and her passion for design history, makes her an invaluable steward of the institution's legacy.
-We are overjoyed to explore the artisanal heritage of Japan through her eyes.
+A former design student at Ex-Hacienda Guadalupe in Oaxaca, Rosalie's connection to the region is at once personal and profound.

 Where We Sleep